 In a statement - which supermarkets Asda and Sainsbury's referred to as their response to the LGA - the British Retail Consortium said retailers were "investing heavily" to find alternatives.

-The LGA report comes after a study from the National Audit Office that suggests half the packaging reported as recycled is actually being sent abroad to be processed.
+The Recoup report comes after a study from the National Audit Office that suggests half the packaging reported as recycled is actually being sent abroad to be processed.